Conformal Symmetry in Field Theory and in Quantum Gravity: Long Story of Infinities

-We modify the gravitational action of a theory in order to satisfy many different requirements (some of them sound really like perfect wishes).
+We desire the following modifications done to the gravitational theory.
+We modify the gravitational action of a theory in order to satisfy many different requirements (some of them really sound like perfect wishes).
 Namely, we want a self-consistent theory of massless spin-2 interactions on the quantum level, so the theory must be written using covariant language, using gravitational curvatures and covariant derivatives only.
 Such theory should be defined at any energy scale, so we should not find any problems, neither in UV, nor in the IR limit of the theory.
 This theory should be possible to be formulated in four-dimensional spacetime.
 This does not preclude that we will not accept an idea of extra dimension(s).
 We just want to say that the theory should be first defined in four dimensions with the possibility for extension, it should not be only constrained to $d=4$.
-If in the original formulation such theory would require extra dimensions, then it would be good to find a physical (not only mathematical) reasons, why we do not see these other dimensions and why they are compactified.
-In this way four physical dimensions would not be exactly necessary, but the fact that they are actually four would be physically motivated.
-Simply, if there exist extra dimensions we would like to have a physical mechanism for compactification of them and to explain how the resulting theory is four-dimensional at macroscopic scales.
-Of course, we could accept the fact that there are some small or large (warped) extra dimensions, if this would be experimentally verified in the theory of gravitation.
-Therefore, we may wish that it should be possible to formulate the theory originally in any starting dimension (bigger than three, since for lower dimensions we have some degeneracies in the behaviour of the gravitational field).
-Additionally, we think that the models of quantum gravity, which in their construction, necessitates the choice $d=4$ (for example due to the usage of Levi-Civita tensor with four antisymmetric indices) are not completely satisfactory, because they totally deny the possible existence of extra dimensions.